New Haven Indiana Mortgage Rates: Allen County Home Loan Payment

 $184,000

 New Haven is a smaller Indiana community of 21,098 where home prices remain well below the national median, making homeownership more attainable.
-The current 30-year fixed rate here is 6.79% (0.7% above the national average).
-At a median home price of $184,000, the estimated $1,082/month payment (with 20% down) is affordable on the local median income of $56,600.
+The 30-year fixed benchmark shown here is 6.48% (at the national average).
+At a median home price of $184,000, the estimated $1,051/month payment (with 20% down) is affordable on the local median income of $56,600.

 Whether you call it a 30-year mortgage, 30-year home loan, 30-year house loan, or 30-year mortgage loan, the underlying product is the same: a fixed-rate amortizing loan paid over 360 months.
-In New Haven, IN, the current 30-year rate is 6.79%.
-Shorter terms (15-year fixed at 6.02% or 20-year fixed, typically priced between the 15- and 30-year) reduce total interest paid but increase monthly payments — see our 15-year vs 30-year comparison for the math.
-Government-backed options include FHA loans (6.52%) and VA loans (6.27%), often available at lower rates with reduced down payment requirements.
+In New Haven, IN, the 30-year benchmark shown is 6.48%.
+Shorter terms (15-year fixed at 5.79% or 20-year fixed, typically priced between the 15- and 30-year) reduce total interest paid but increase monthly payments — see our 15-year vs 30-year comparison for the math.
+Government-backed options such as FHA and VA can have different down-payment, insurance, fee, and eligibility rules, so compare actual Loan Estimates before choosing.

-Below are the current average mortgage rates available in the New Haven area as of April 2026.
-Rates vary by lender, credit score, and loan-to-value ratio.
-Use our free calculator above to see your personalized estimate.
+Below are benchmark rates for the New Haven area as of June 4, 2026.
+Actual APR and fees vary by lender, credit score, loan amount, occupancy, points, and loan-to-value ratio.
+Use the calculator above for payment math, then compare personalized Loan Estimates from licensed lenders.

 New Haven Housing Market Overview